Overview

 Notes

-• Sound playback (button clicks, hover effects) is skipped gracefully if Sound System is not installed.
+• Sound playback (button clicks, hover effects) is silent if Sound System is not installed.

 • Tooltips are throttled at 16ms intervals to avoid layout thrashing.